 The PG Dip Career Guidance / Qualification in Careers Guidance is offered as both a full-time and part-time dual-award course that provides professional training and a qualification for work as a career guidance practitioner.
-It meets the learning outcomes laid down by the professional body - Career Development Institute - who have also commended the Careers Guidance course for its professional links and excellent teaching team.
+It is accredited by and meets the learning outcomes laid down by the professional body, the Career Development Institute, who have also commended the Careers Guidance course for its professional links and excellent teaching team.

 Telephone: +44 (0)115 848 4460

 Please see the Applying